Conor Heun: EliteXC

 Heun made his Television debut on a ShoXC card against Marlon Mathias.
 Mathais broke Heun's jaw a minute and a half into the first round with a knee, but Heun kept fighting and won the close fight via majority decision.
 His next fight was a second-round TKO stoppage of James Edson Berto.

 Strikeforce

 Heun made his Strikeforce debut against former UFC fighter Jorge Gurgel on a ShoMMA card in June 2009.
 He lost the fight via decision.

 After a year off due to injury, he returned to the promotion on the Strikeforce: Los Angeles card.
 He faced boxer and former EliteXC lightweight champion K. J. Noons and lost via split decision.

 Conor fought Magno Almeida on the Strikeforce: Overeem vs. Werdum undercard, and won in a unanimous decision, though Almeida dislocated Conor's elbow.

 Heun faced Ryan Couture at Strikeforce: Tate vs. Rousey on March 3, 2012.
 He lost the fight via TKO in the third round.

 Personal life

 Heun studied English literature, journalism, and organizational communications learning and design at Ithaca College.
+He now runs and coaches at the Denver affiliate of 10th Planet Jiu-Jitsu.